camilesing/Flink-SQL-Helper-VSCode/README.md

 Help you efficiently and focus on FlinkSQL development. support FlinkSQL(v1.20.0) error grammar check, syntax highlighting, complete keywords, rename, find all references and code format.

-> If you like develop Flink SQL in IDEA, you can use IDEA version of the plugin——[Flink SQL Helper](https://plugins.jetbrains.com/plugin/25912-flink-sql-helper), Its grammar error message is more powerful and supports all statement.
+> If you like develop Flink SQL in IDEA, you can use IDEA version of the plugin——[Flink SQL Helper](https://plugins.jetbrains.com/plugin/25912-flink-sql-helper), Its grammar error message is more powerful and supports the latest version of all FlinkSQL.
 Or you like develop Flink SQL in VsCode. i suggest that you develop and debug on vscode based on [the information](https://code.visualstudio.com/docs/java/java-debugging) to obtain a better experience.

 VSCode plugin VS IDEA plugin: